Hungry Hungry Hippos: Video games

 In 1991, Innovative Concepts in Entertainment (ICE) created a redemption arcade version of the game, a supersized resemblance of the board game version.
 The amount of marbles consumed was displayed at the top of the dome for each player.
 The more marbles a hippo consumed, the more tickets that hippo's player received.

 The previous year, Sinclair User published a game called "Piggy Punks", written by Hellenic Software for the ZX Spectrum, which was inspired by the board game.
 The game showed an overhead view of a board with four pigs, each controlled by a separate player, in place of the four hippos.

+Recently, another arcade game was released in the style of the 2012 edition.
+The hippos themselves are rideable, and their heads are controlled by big levers with handlebars.